-At either end of Oxford Street, there are two enormous branches of Primark which sells cheap and stylish clothes, shoes and accessories.
+At either end of Oxford Street, there are two large branches of Primark which sell cheap and stylish clothes, shoes and accessories.

 Join a Street Art Walking Tour

-Teenagers often enjoy photography and this would be a great opportunity to get some cool shots of 'real London' for them to post on social media.
+Teenagers often enjoy photography and this would be an excellent opportunity to get some cool shots of 'real London' for them to post on social media.

 Conquer clueQuest London and The Escape Hunt

 Similar to clueQuest, The Escape Hunt is another "escape from the locked room" experience but with a Sherlock Holmes-style theme.
-There are 10 rooms with three different scenarios (so you can have competing teams trying the same task in different rooms).Continue to 5 of 15 below.
+There are 10 rooms with three different scenarios (so you can have competing teams trying the same task in different rooms).